ppy/osu-wiki/wiki/Replay/en.md

 # Replay

-## Introduction

-Replay is a direct emulation of a play, either by a player or a perfect play like [Auto][Auto wikilink] mod.
+A replay is a direct emulation of a play, either by a player or a perfect play done by [Auto][Auto wikilink] mod.
-As long as the local replay emulation file with a file extension, `.osr`, was available with the difficulty/beatmap it reference or a top _Global leaderboard_ play was downloaded, a complete replay can be constructed by osu! to be watched.
+As long as the local replay emulation file with a `.osr` file extension was available with the difficulty/beatmap it reference or a top _Global leaderboard_ play was downloaded, a complete replay can be constructed by osu! to be watched.

 ## Replay options